 Author A.K.
 Hasan takes readers on a journey of unbelievable clarity and cause, breaking down in clear view the unlikely chain of events that introduced Al-Islam to the African-American community.
 From the end of Slavery through the modern era, he delivers a compelling family account of early Black Nationalism and how it created a path to universal Islam.

 The book details African-American life in the years following the civil war, and the extreme challenges that followed.
 Hasan reveals his family’s adverse history in the south, and subsequent migration north where they encountered the birth of Black Nationalism.
-Through stunning family and personal accounts he then reveals a chain-of-events showing beyond doubt how the foundation was paved for the emergence of Muslims in America.
+Through stunning family and personal accounts, Hasan brings to light a chain-of-events showing beyond doubt how the foundation was paved for the emergence of Muslims in America.

-Beginning with Marcus Garvey and Noble Drew Ali early in the 20th century, Hasan discusses the nationalistic movements that helped shape this unique social development.
+Beginning with Marcus Garvey and Noble Drew Ali early in the 20th century, the book describes the nationalistic movements that helped shape this unique social development.
 Utilizing his family’s remarkable history, along with his noted personal experiences with The Honorable Elijah Muhammad, Malcolm X, and the Nation of Islam, Hasan provides profound insight into this unparalleled occurrence.

 The book features incredibly rare photos and historical literature (with captions) highlighting this unique evolutionary process, and its unlikely trek towards universal Islam.
 A.K.
 Hasan provides readers keen insight into a part of American culture seldom studied.
 His spiritual wisdom and real-life experiences provide a captivating analysis of this fascinating story.